Board of Directors: 5 Things They Can Do To Help

 1. Mini-Strategic Plan Approved by Your Board of Directors

-Because of the events of this year, the chances are your strategic plan is off-target.
-But that’s okay.
+Perhaps your strategic plan is off-target.
+That’s okay.
 One of the big lessons to realize is that we don’t know what can happen.
 Sure, we live in a very quick-paced world, yet we are facing a pandemic.
 As a result, for nonprofits to thrive, flexibility is essential.
-So, work with your board of directors to develop mini-plans based on your broader objectives.
+Work with your board of directors to develop mini-plans that align with your broader objectives.
 For example, take your longer-term strategic plan and break that down into smaller parts.
 Perhaps you decide to focus on growing your fundraising for the rest of the year.

 Develop a plan for the next 3 to 6 months, focusing on one or two key areas.
-Then, make sure to clearly outline how the organization seeks to accomplish the goals, the timeline, and performance metrics.
-By drawing back your larger plan, you have the opportunity to focus on smaller, more achievable goals in a time of uncertainty.
+Then, ensure that you clearly outline how the organization plans to achieve its goals, including the timeline and performance metrics.
+By revisiting your larger plan, you have the opportunity to focus on smaller, more achievable goals during a time of uncertainty.
 Your nonprofit directors play a critical role in helping you focus on the top priorities.

 F2OLongQuote_0720a